 Ancient Chinese philosopher Lao Tzu wrote, “Life is a series of natural and spontaneous changes.
 Don’t resist them.
 That only creates sorrow.”

 One of the toughest issues any company faces when implementing new productivity tools is the carbon-based lifeforms, i.e. humans.
-Silicon-based lifeforms are very elegant and do what you tell them to do, but carbon changes everything.
+Silicon-based lifeforms are very elegant and do what you tell them to do, but human change is a factor to plan for.

-But change doesn’t need to cause sorrow.
-Here are some ways you can roll-out a new tool or process without impacting morale so you can make the most out of the systems you invested in without stressing your team.
+Change can be a morale boost if executed well.
+Here are some ways to roll-out a new tool so you can make the most out of the systems you invested in without stressing your team.

 Take Ownership – Lead By Example

-This usually needs to be the big boss leading by example.
-If the boss is doing it and paying attention, employees usually follow suit.
+This usually needs to be the bosses leading by example.
+If the bosses are doing it and paying attention, employees usually follow suit.
 Same thing happens when the boss doesn’t embrace the changes, neither will the team.
 I’ve had very successful software implementations fall apart because the leader didn’t lead.

 Explain Why

 People will trust you more if you’re transparent.
 As part of the transition take the time to explain the benefits and the reasoning for the new software.
+Qfactor offers demos and training for users and can help with this.
 Make sure you explain it in positive terms, pitching how the new tool can help solve everyone’s problems not just increase your bottom line.

 So not: “You were all submitting your timesheets late and it was causing a big headache.”
 Try instead, “I was looking for a way to reduce the burden of paperwork and make tracking hours more convenient for everyone.”